hanami/guides/content/v2.0/router/advanced-usage.md

 ### Remove Routes

 In case we don't need all the default routes we can use `:only` and pass one or more action names.
-We can also black list routes with `:except`.
+We can also exclude routes with `:except`.

 ```ruby
 # /config/routes.rb